 The Trustees have considered how financially material considerations (including environmental, social and governance ('ESG') factors such as climate change) should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Scheme and its members.
-The Trustees consider the appropriate time horizon to be more than 10 years.
+The Trustees consider that the appropriate time horizon to be 15 years.